Oregon man dies on Mount Adams

-Climbing team will attempt to retrieve body on Wednesday
+A climbing team will attempt to retrieve his body Wednesday.

-A 28-year-old Hillsboro, Ore., man died Sunday on Mount Adams.
+A 28-year-old Hillsboro, Oregon, man died Sunday on Mount Adams.
 Searchers hope to recover his body Wednesday.

-The climber’s name has not yet been released, and it is not yet known what caused his death, according to Casey Schilperoort, a public-information officer for the Yakima County Sherrif’s Office.
+The climber’s name has not yet been released, and it is not yet known what caused his death, according to Casey Schilperoort, a public-information officer for the Yakima County Sherriff’s Office.

 The climber was part of a party of three ascending the 12,276-foot volcanic peak.
 The two other climbers reported the man missing around 2:30 p.m.
 Sunday.
-At 4:30 p.m., they reported he was found deceased at the 8,500 foot level in a snow chute, according to Schilperoort.
+At 4:30 p.m., they reported he was found dead at the 8,500-foot level in a snow chute, according to Schilperoort.

-So far, it has not been possible to undertake a helicopter retrieval of the body.
+So far, it has not been possible to retrieve the body via helicopter.
 The Sheriff’s Office climbing crew will be heading up the mountain at 2 a.m.
 Wednesday to undertake the task, Schilperoort said.

 Most Read Local Stories